-We encourage students to take part in trips to broaden their experiences - this year media, photography and journalism students have visited the BBC's creative hub, Media City, in Salford; attended the Yorkshire Games Festival at Bradford's Science & Media Museum and taken part in a residential trip to Scarborough where they spend a weekend creating their own short horror film!
+We encourage students to take part in trips to broaden their experiences - this year media, photography and journalism students have visited the BBC's creative hub, Media City, in Salford; attended the Yorkshire Games Festival at Bradford's Science & Media Museum and taken part in a residential trip to Eyam where they spend a weekend creating their own short horror film!

 Our facilities are one of the things that really make us stand out - we've invested millions in our Hillsborough Campus to ensure that our creative media students are learning in a top-class, industry standard environment.

 We want to give you every opportunity to develop your talents through hands-on learning experiences, that's why we have dedicated creative spaces so that you can explore new techniques in a huge variety of fields, including: